Eat/Sleep/Get

 Hotel Subur (www.hotelsubur.com)

-Hotel Celimar Centre (www.hotelcelimarcentre.com)
+Hotel Celimar Centre (Piccadilly) (www.hotelcelimarcentre.com)

 Hotel Galeon (www.hotelsitges.com)

-For additional information try: www.roomsnet.com / www.alpharooms.com / www.hotelsitges.com
+For additional information try: www.alpharooms.com / www.hotelsitges.com

 EAT/DRINK